 North Island College is a charter member of the International Electronic Technicians Articulation committee.
-Upon completion of the certificate program, most graduates enter into NIC's Industrial Automation Technician diploma program or transfer to other BC, second-year of NIC's Industrial Automation program or another second-year specialty at other BC, Canadian or US institutions.
+Upon completion of the certificate program, most graduates enter into NIC's Industrial Automation Technician diploma program or transfer to other BC, Canadian or US institutions.